The Hillsborough County Courthouse: What to Expect in Tampa

 Common Questions

-Where do I park for the Hillsborough courthouse?
+Where do I park at the Tampa courthouse?

 Where do first appearances happen in Hillsborough County?